Lightning-Universe/lightning-diffusion_component/README.md

 # Lightning Diffusion Component

 Lightning Diffusion provides components to finetune and serve diffusion model on [lightning.ai](https://lightning.ai/).

+Create an account to get 3 free credits !

-For example, save this code snippet as `component.py` and run the below commands
+To get started, save this code snippet as `component.py` and run the below at the end of the README.

 ### Serve ANY Diffusion Models